donohoe/content/posts/webperf-media-year-in-review.md

 Most of the articles being tested are not "long-form" articles but to play devil's advocate I'm using that as an example.
 In this case a long-form article with 7,000 words or more (an estimated 25 minute reading time), with a leading high-res image for display on a high-resolution mobile device.

 The text of that article is about 25K of data and we will assume featured image at 50K.
 In 2019, that constitutes 2.2% of what the browser receives when you load an average article.
+(The text of this post is under 6K an dthe image is 16K)

 Given that we are wrapping that core content of 75K with 3,325K of secondary data, this is a horrendous state.